intel-analytics/ipex-llm/docs/readthedocs/source/doc/Serving/ProgrammingGuide/serving-inference.md

-# BigDL Cluster Serving Programming Guide
+# Inference by Cluster Serving

 ## Model Inference
 Once you finish the installation and service launch, you could do inference using Cluster Serving client API.